Development of one of Australia’s first commercial space launch facilities

 The launch facility will initially be equipped with three launch pads to accommodate sub-orbital and small orbital satellite launch vehicles.
 The facility’s design will allow the site to reliably scale to support all current and future launch and recovery technologies.
-All orbits are achievable from Arnhem Space Centre, with comparative advantage in launches to equatorial low earth orbit, geosynchronous equatorial orbit, lunar orbit and deep space.
+All orbits are achievable from the Arnhem Space Centre, with comparative advantage in launches to equatorial low earth orbit, geosynchronous equatorial orbit, lunar orbit and deep space.

 The region is sparsely populated, air traffic is minimal and the nearby Gulf of Carpentaria has low activity, allowing for frequent launch and easy recovery.

-Arnhem Space Centre will provide training and education, support job creation, drive innovation and development of new technologies and attract new investment to the region.
+The Arnhem Space Centre will provide training and education, support job creation, drive innovation and development of new technologies and attract new investment to the region.

-Equatorial Launch Australia is developing Arnhem Space Centre in partnership with local traditional owner business Gumatj Corporation and the Northern Territory Government.
+Equatorial Launch Australia is developing the Arnhem Space Centre in partnership with local traditional owner business Gumatj Corporation and the Northern Territory Government.